lmthoma/computation_ASRs/README.md

 # Computation of Abstract Sameness Relations in PLMs

-This repo contains our code for paper LINK.
+This repo contains our code and the reported results for the pre-print LINK.

 The original experiment can be performed by running experiments.ipynb.
 For the seen data experimental setting a pmi index for the respective model is mandatory and can be created using pmi_index.ipynb.